gregorlarson/safemail/MAILIDENT.md

 > Even if you have not changed your password in years, and have logged into a system regularly and recently, you might be unpleasantly surprised at what happens when some attacker clicks the I-Forgot-My-Password link.

+This is another peeve of mine.
+For many providers, the Forgot-My-Password link would be more aptly named the *take* *control* *of* *account* *using* *E-Mail* link.
+Often the provider does not have, or use, available information to figure out if you **really** forgot your password, or if there is something else going on.

 Many providers will simply send the password-reset link to the email address they have on file for you.
 Sometimes they will ask a personal question, but not always.
 Sometimes they will ask for the email address associated with the account, which is not an effective security measure.
-The attacker often already has access to an email account and it trying to use that email account to execute an account takeover.
+The attacker often already has access to an email account and it trying to use that email account to elevate their access and execute an account takeover.